dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

    - Implemented bidirectional PUSH/PULL ZeroMQ sockets for peer-to-peer communication
    - Each player binds locally and connects to peer for sending/receiving

+5. **Multiple Projectiles:**
+   - Removed limitation of one projectile per player
+   - Players can now fire multiple projectiles simultaneously by rapidly pressing spacebar
+   - Each projectile is tracked independently and synchronized across the network

+6. **Gravitational Force:**
+   - Implemented gravitational force at screen center that pulls all objects toward center
+   - Uses inverse square law for realistic physics (force decreases with distance)
+   - Affects both spacecraft and projectiles, adding strategic depth to gameplay

+7. **Initial Spawn Positions:**
+   - Changed from center spawn to edge spawn positions
+   - Player 1 spawns near left edge (100 pixels from left), Player 2 near right edge (100 pixels from right)
+   - Both face toward each other at game start

+8. **Improved Respawn Logic:**
+   - Respawn positions are now random and avoid both initial spawn position and destruction location
+   - Ensures variety in respawn locations and prevents immediate re-engagement at same position

 ### 10.2 Known Limitations

 - **Configuration File Management:** Configuration file must be manually created and edited by users (no in-game configuration UI)